chartley1988/cards-homepage/docs/getting-started.md

 outline: deep
 ---

-# Getting Started with CardsJS
+# Getting Started with Card-Factory

 We will take you on a quick walkthrough on how to use our library